An AI Generated image vaguely depicting a central AI orchestrating multiple systems and people

 -Untamed Adam - Nintendo’s Little-Known Product Philosophy

-Between 1997 and 2013, we completely solved many of the problems we currently face with agentic systems but the solution did not offer meaningful value in the context of its time.
-Consequently it was ignored and subsequently forgotten.
+Between 1997 and 2013, we completely solved many of the problems we currently face with agentic systems, but the solution did not appear to offer meaningful value in the context of its time.
+Consequently, it was ignored and subsequently forgotten.

 From Conversational Interfaces to AI Agents

-My first introduction to natural language, conversational interfaces came in the mid 1990s.
+My first introduction to natural language, conversational interfaces came in the mid-1990s.
 I was bored in my “Design/Technology” GCSE class.
 Consequently, while everyone occupied themselves with tedious busywork, I mostly played with the Acorn RISC PCs dotted along the perimeter of the classroom.
-Instead of focusing on my coursework I built ELIZA.
+Instead of focusing on my coursework I built a clone of ELIZA.

 ELIZA is a very simple chatbot created to explore communication between humans and machines.
 It operated on rudimentary pattern-matching and substitution methodologies to create the illusion of understanding.
 Most commonly it would simply reflect back a rephrasing of inputs which led to the most popular ELIZA script, a Rogerian psychotherapist which mostly transformed statements into questions.